lavendthomas/terminator/README.md

 This library allows you to write database queries and execute them in a SQLite database.
 The SPJRUD expressions are first checked according to a database pattern and can then be translated to SQL.

+Please note that NULL values are not supported.

 This software is written as part of a project for the course of Databases I, given by Professor Jef Wijsen at the University of Mons (UMONS).

 ## Usage